IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 Now read there is a single constructor, called `refl`.
 The _type_ of `refl` is `x ≡ x`.
 This means that to create an instance of this type, the type checker **must** prove that the value on the left-hand side of the `≡` is the same as the value on the right-hand side.
-In return for proving this, we are given an instance, `refl`, which serves as _evidence_ that this is true &mdash; having a copy of `refl` somewhere in your inputs means you know two things must be the same.
+In return for proving this, we are given an instance, `refl`, which serves as _evidence_ that this is true&mdash;having a copy of `refl` somewhere in your inputs means you know two things must be the same.
 This evidence can then be used in other proofs without repeating the whole chain of reasoning that derives it, or knowing anything more about the values.
 I&rsquo;ll be exploring the concept of evidence further in later posts.

 Logically, it makes sense that the definition of equality is that any value is identical to itself.
 This property is called _reflexivity_, and is the reason that the constructor is called `refl`.
 If we have two values that look different at first, but can be shown to be equivalent, then `refl` can be used to construct equality.
-If they _can&rsquo;t_, then we can&rsquo;t use `refl` &mdash; so there is no evidence, and no proof!
+If they _can&rsquo;t_, then we can&rsquo;t use `refl`&mdash;so there is no evidence, and no proof!

 While this may not seem like a useful tool at first, the real power comes from how we manipulate the left-hand side to create this instance.
 By applying properties known to the type checker, it can be guided through the steps to show that two different expressions are in fact the same.